(Female, Age 24) from San Francisco, CA

-This is a REAL-LIFE job profile written by a Female aged 24 who works as a Litigation Paralegal in San Francisco, CA. This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+This is a REAL-LIFE job profile written by a Female aged 24 who works as a Litigation Paralegal in San Francisco, CA. We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance